enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 Using modules is an important feature for a larger project with lots of code, as it allows for code to be separated into an organised structure.
 This aids developers in understanding where specific features are being used, allowing for better readability.
-Modules also allows for features to be used in multiple places, which can reduce bugs when a feature needs to be updated, allowing for only one place to be changed, instead of changing many repeated implementations.
+Modules also allows for features to be used in multiple places.

 - [TypeScript Modules](https://www.typescriptlang.org/docs/handbook/modules.html)